Noureddine Bhiri: Arrest in 2021

 On 31 December 2021, Ennahda claimed in a statement that Bhiri had been abducted by “security forces with civilian clothes and taken to an unknown destination."
 On 2 January 2022, Bhri was admitted to hospital and recovered in to intensive care in the northern town Bizerte.
 His conditions are described as critical.
 The speaker of Tunisia's suspended parliament, Rached Ghannouchi wrote to President Kais Saied asking him to reveal the whereabouts and condition of Bhiri.
+On October 18, 2024, Bhiri was sentenced to ten years in prison for endangering state security, inciting civil disobedience and calling for insurrection.

 Personal life

 He is married and has four children.